Neural Circuits for Learning and Coordinating Vocalizations

 Daniela Vallentin, PhD, Research Group Leader (Max Planck Institute for Ornithology, Seewiesen)

 Jonathan Benichov, PhD, Postdoctoral Fellow

-The Vallentin lab is currently looking for talented postdocs and grad students with a strong background in neuroscience, electrophysiology and animal behavior.
+The Vallentin lab is currently looking for talented postdocs and grad students with a strong background in neuroscience, electrophysiology, imaging and animal behavior.
 Individuals with an excellent scientific record who are interested in neural circuits underlying motor learning and production are encouraged to apply.